-Though work was completed in early 2020, the congregation has not yet used the space because the building has been closed due to the pandemic.
-A formal dedication is planned at a future date.
 Traditional services during the High Holy Days 2020 were led from the chapel via Zoom, though only service leaders and the tech team were present for safety reasons.
+During the High Holy Days 2021, traditional services were held in person with COVID safety protocols in place and shared via livestream.

 The ark and several stained glass pieces came from the former B’nai Jacob building at 7227 Bittersweet Moors Drive, which was dedicated on October 29-31, 1993.

 Lee Bleifeld (1926-2019), a nationally known artist and former member of B’nai Jacob, built the Ark.
 It was commissioned by Melvin Krel and Marvin Crell, sons of Hannah & Simon Crell, all of whom were Holocaust survivors.

 The Ark relies on symbols from our history to tell the story on the four doors that are the front of the Ark, seemingly held up by a menorah and framed by a mural of Jerusalem.

 Each of the doors tells a part of the story that blends into the next, a dependence that depicts the Jews’ reliance on other Jews.
 Every Jew is a part of the whole people.